 Improper provisioning leading to privilege creep can also leave the door open for devastating breaches.
 A user’s federated identity should allow only the level of access required for his or her job, and any temporary access necessary for short-term projects should be revoked as soon as it’s no longer needed.
 Automated solutions for granting and revoking access are becoming more common as enterprises seek to improve network security and reduce the risk of data loss or theft.

 Despite its potential drawbacks, the use of federated identities has significant advantages for enterprise-level businesses.
 Unifying diverse applications to eliminate bottlenecks and silos creates a smoother user experience and empowers employees to work efficiently.

-To meet the security challenges posed by federated identities and leverage the associated benefits:
+To meet the security concerns among federated identity management challenges and leverage the associated benefits:

 • Focus on applications designed for federation